JunJin1218/ai4h_oral1/README.md

 - outputs a probability-like score in `[0, 1]`

 The training code describes the representation as a pairwise MLP over embedding interactions, not simple nearest-neighbor matching.

+### Assessor architecture

+The current assessor is a pairwise MLP classifier.

+Input:

+- query embedding `e1` with dimension `1280`
+- candidate embedding `e2` with dimension `1280`

+Feature construction:

+- L2-normalize `e1` and `e2`
+- build pair features as:
+  - `|e1 - e2|`
+  - `e1 * e2`
+- concatenate them into a `2560`-dimensional feature vector

+MLP structure:

+- `2560 -> 1024 -> 256 -> 1`
+- `ReLU` after each hidden layer
+- `Dropout(0.2)` after each hidden layer
+- final `sigmoid` output

+Interpretation:

+- the assessor is not a retrieval model
+- it takes a retrieved pair and predicts whether that pair should be considered a lookalike
+- final score is interpreted as a lookalike probability-like score, then thresholded in the API/UI

 ### Current best model in this repo